amaduck/parkingSpacesCorkCity/README.md

 # parkingSpacesCorkCity
 app to show spaces available in Cork City car parks

+* Link to data has changed, format seems the same, but change doesn't seem to be complete - no update since yesterday - need to update when complete

 This is developed with three python learning goals in mind:
 1) Pulling data from internet sources
 2) Executing sqlite commands from code